UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-rexx/overview.md

 * New output property RexxReturnCode will store the return code of the REXX program
 * Fixes output buffer issue when output has too much data
 * Arguments can now be as big as 248 characters
+* Fixed issue with work directory during two or more parallel step execution

 ### Version 1